Evertras/simple-homemanager/03-explain-inputs.md

 Basically, a ["flake"](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html)
 is a way to define something in Nix that is completely self-contained.
-All the inputs are defined explicitly in the `inputs` field, and these are locked to a specific git commit or hash of some sort.
+All the inputs are defined explicitly in the `inputs` attribute, and these are locked to a specific git commit or hash of some sort.
 In regular Nix, you have to declare all these hashes yourself, which is painful.
 Flakes are marked as "experimental" still, but really are quite widespread and generally accepted as "the way" now.